-Guest of the Shangri-La have access to a range of first class recreation facilities.
+Guest of the Shangri-La has access to a range of first-class recreation facilities.

 The Health Club

-If you enjoy working out there is a range of modern equipment to use, on-site personal trainers as well as various aerobic classes which are held each day of the week.
+If you enjoy working out, there is a range of modern equipment, on-site personal trainers, and various aerobic classes held each day of the week.

-Afterwards you can relax at the dry sauna, steam room or the Jacuzzi.
+Afterward, you can relax in the dry sauna, steam room, or Jacuzzi.

 The Rooftop Pool

-There are two outdoor swimming pools on site include my favourite – the year round heated Rooftop pool!
+There are two outdoor swimming pools on-site, including my favorite – the year-round heated rooftop pool!

-For me this was a highlight of the hotel as the rooftop pool is the spectacular on the 40th! floor.
+This was a highlight of the hotel as the rooftop pool is spectacular on the 40th!
+Floor.